Soccer-Algeria on the brink after 2-1 defeat to Tunisia

 Captain Aissa Mandi scored an own goal and Napoli defender Faouzi Ghoulam gave away a penalty that was converted by Naim Sliti in a horror second half for Algeria as Tunisia rebounded from their defeat at the hands of Senegal on Sunday.

-Sofiane Hanni pulled a goal back a minute into stoppage time for Algeria.
+Sofiane Hanni pulled a goal back a minute into stoppage time for Algeria, but it came too late for them to mount a comeback.

 Algeria, among the pre-tournament favourites, have one point and face Senegal next week, while Tunisia moved up to three points ahead of their final group game against Zimbabwe.

+A Slimani effort was deflected narrowly wide as a largely ineffective Algeria produced a late rally, but the game had entered stoppage time when substitute Hanni hammered home unmarked.

+Algeria had fought back from 2-1 down last Sunday to draw with Zimbabwe in their opener, but will have to move up a gear in their final group game if they are to stand any chance of progressing.

-Senegal play Zimbabwe later on Thursday in their second Group B game.
-(Reporting by Mark Gleeson; Editing by Toby Davis)
+Senegal meet Zimbabwe later on Thursday in the other Group C match in Franceville.
+(Reporting by Mark Gleeson in Libreville; Editing by Toby Davis)